bbukaty/CoNBot/README.md

 [**PDF Version**](poster.pdf)
-…or read the abstract of [our report](report.pdf), if you’re into that.
+…or to get into the details right away, check out [our report](report.pdf).

 # Motivation